GRIDAPPSD/gridappsd-toolbox/README.md

 * __Topology Processor__ -- Process network topology updates in real time, keep track of what DERs are connected to which substation

+* __Static Y-Bus Matrix__ -- Provides an as-built Y-bus for a given model

 * __Dynamic Y-Bus Matrix__ -- Provides a real-time Y-bus when queried, updates Y-bus with current switch and tap positions

+* __Snapshot Power Flow Service__ -- Send substation voltage and load values, receive snapshot power flow for current state of the network

 App Toolbox capability currently under consideration:

 * __Measurement mRID Manager__ -- Configure sensors by removing specific measurement mRIDs from simulation output (different from dropping measurements via sensor service)

-* __Snapshot Power Flow Service__ -- Send substation voltage and load values, receive snapshot power flow for current state of the network

 * __Snapshot State Estimation Service__ -- Generate a single state estimation run for the current state of the network